 After covering education-related stories and serving as a mentor for the journalism workshop, Lewis wanted to get more involved with teaching; so he decided to pursue a graduate degree.
 Due to a variety of factors, however, which included changing professional and personal pursuits, Lewis left before completing the Master’s of Education program.

-Lewis’s recent memberships are with the UA’s Alumni Association and the SSP Foundation.
-His other most recent volunteer and service positions include serving as the Co-Secretary for the UA – Phoenix Chapter Young Alumni Club and as a member of the East Valley Cats (which is a UA Alumni group based in the East Valley).
-He has also held affiliations with the following groups: the National Association of Black Journalists; The Human Rights Campaign; and the UA Future Teachers Club.
+Lewis’s recent philanthropic and social memberships are with the UArizona’s Alumni Association and the SSP Foundation.
+His other most recent volunteer and service positions include serving as Co-Secretary for the UArizona – Phoenix Chapter Young Alumni Club and as a member of the East Valley Cats (which is a UArizona Alumni group based in the East Valley that emphasizes social activities and professional development).

 # # #